 Here are my choices for The Best Sites For Learning About Immigration In The United States (and are accessible to English Language Learners):

-First, I should mention that I have two posts filled with immigration resources on my United States History class blog from three years ago:
+First, I should mention that I havea post filled with immigration resources on my United States History class blog: Starting A New Life In America

 CBS News has an Immigration Interactive that is a bit outdated, but still has a lot of good information.